Two teens assist stranded Albuquerque drivers during storm

 ALBUQUERQUE, N.M.
 (KRQE) – Cars crashing right and left, and officials pleading with the public to stay off the roads as Wednesday’s winter storm wreaked havoc on metro roads.
-But two local teens decided to venture into the chaos to get stranded drivers home to their families.
+Two local teens decided to venture into the chaos to get stranded drivers home to their families.

 Story continues below